Digit App

 Family Floater Health Insurance

-Under the family floater health insurance plan, the complete family shares the sum insured.
-For example, if your plan SI is Rs 10 lakhs, the family must share this amount for the policy period:
+Under the family floater health insurance plan, the complete family shares a single sum insured.
+For example, if your plan sum insured is ₹10 lakhs, the family must share this amount for the policy period.

-• Suitable For: A family floater health insurance plan works well for nuclear families or newly married couples.
+• Suitable For: Recommended for nuclear families or newly married couples, with low or moderate health risks.

 Individual Family Health Insurance